|USACO||Yes||Easy - Advanced||Individual||Online||December - March||No|

 As one of the most well-known free individual online programming competitions in the nation, USA Computing Olympiad is the contest that we will focus on throughout the year.
 It offers four divisions for different skill levels: bronze, silver, gold, and platinum.
 The bronze division typically does not require any knowledge of algorithms; a basic understanding of programming is sufficient.
 Problems in higher division gradually increase in difficulty and often demand a strong understanding of algorithms to solve.
 Four contests are held between December and March, and the top performing contestants will be offered an opportunity to participate in the summer training camp (from which the US Team for the IOI is selected).

 The American Computer Science League is also a widely-recognized competition.
-Each school can send a team for each of its four high school divisions (Senior, Intermediate, Junior, Classroom).
-The competition consists of short answer problems and programming problems.
-The short answer test will be administered here at the school while a 72-hour window is given to complete the programming problems.
+Each school can send a team for each of its four divisions (Senior, Intermediate, Junior, Classroom).
+The competition consists of short answer tests and programming problems.
+The short answer test will be administered here at the school while a 72-hour window is given to complete the programming problems at home.
 Top scoring schools will be invited to the All-Star Contest (prizes include: software subscriptions, Kindles, e-books/books, and even 100 Chromebooks).
 Note that this competition is paid based on the number of divisions a school registers for.

 UNC Asheville HSPC

 UNC Asheville will be holding its second annual high school competition this year.
-Since it is only in its second year of operation, it is not yet a well-known competition, and not a lot of schools will participate.
-Teams can contain up to 4 people.
+Teams can include up to 4 people.
 Last year, Panther Creek placed 1st in the competition (and this is what inspired us to form the programming team).

 The College of Charleston High School Programming Competition is an annual contest hosted by College of Charleston.
 It has attracted high schools around the Carolinas region and is relatively well-known.
 Each school can send an unlimited number of 3-people teams.
 Registration is free, and travel grants of up to $250 are offered.
 Only Python and Java are allowed in this contest.